 Our region is attracting many aviation companies and they are having a hard time finding skilled workers.
-We believe that exposure to aviation may inspire some kids to enter engineering, air traffic control, aircraft maintenance, or to become a pilot or CNC Machinist.
-All of these are high paying jobs that are or will be needed to be filled locally.
+We believe that exposure to aviation may inspire some kids to enter engineering, air traffic control, aircraft maintenance, or become a pilot or CNC Machinist.
+All of these are high paying jobs that can be found locally.

 Wolf Aviation Fund, The Daniel Mickel Foundation, Greenville Federal Credit Union, John I. Smith Charities, The Graham Foundation, The City of Greenville, Greenville County, Greenville Jet Center, Greenville Airport Commission, McKinney Dodge, Hollingsworth Funds, Region's Bank, Arizona's Children's Charities, Inc., H. M. Pearl Kyle Foundation and many other people and organizations have donated to the park project.
-We sincerely appreciate all the support we have received to get us this far.
+We sincerely appreciate all the support we have received.

-Seventeen educational aviation signs have been installed!
-They cover items like: air traffic control, how aircraft achieve flight, parts of an aircraft, careers in the aviation industry, general aviation aircraft uses, gauges on aircraft instrument panels, how weather affects flight, etc...
+In the park, seventeen educational aviation signs cover items like: air traffic control, how aircraft achieve flight, parts of an aircraft, careers in the aviation industry, general aviation aircraft uses, gauges on aircraft instrument panels, how weather affects flight, etc...
 The South Carolina Aeronautics Commission, South Carolina Aviation Association, Michelin and Lockheed Martin gave generous donations to help us with this part of the park project!
 See all the signs by clicking the tab to each of them on this park webpage.